manish-andankar/Alpha-White-Label-Lead-Generator/README.md

     - *Naviage to Home Button:* [Back to Home]

 ### Solution Constraints:
-  - Deployable as Web, Android and iOS Application
+  - Deployable on three platformes - Web, Android and iOS Application.
   - Performance: Response time, Load Time, Resource Utilization, Application File/Build Size, No Errors, Warnings or Crashes.
+  - Passes all test cases in the test suite on all three plarforms.
+  - Passes all the automated unit test cases

 ### Tools to use/avoid
   - Use: Flutter